KeithBurghardt/LLM_Coordination/README.md

 - Can we understand the targets, attackers and what they write?
 - Can we test and then analyze the E and D narrative components of the BEND framework?
 - Finally, can we uncover the problem, solution, remedy, slogans, etc. that these information operations want to propagate

+## concern_detection
+We show the code to train the Llama-7B model via instruction tuning:

+Training data via GPT-4 are created with:
+- batch_tuned_llm.py

+Training the model are in concern_detection/train/:
+- train.py describes how the LLM is run
+- tuning.sh is how we run train.py

+Llama predictions are shown in:
+- label_sample_gpt.py

+Sets of prompts are shown in:
+- prompt_1b.txt
+- prompt_2a_gpt.txt
+- prompt_2a_inference.txt